uqlibrary/homepage-react/README.md

 Before pushing to a branch make sure to run `npm run test:all`.
 This runs the unit and cypress tests.

-Codeship runs `npm run test:e2e:dashboard` as it spins up a webpack-dev-server and serves the frontend with mock data to run tests for now until we have API integration with docker, but only in `master` branch.
+AWS pipeline runs `npm run test:e2e:ci` as it spins up a webpack-dev-server and serves the frontend with mock data to run tests for now until we have API integration with docker, but only in `master` branch.

 You can watch video recordings of any failed test runs and view some debug messages via the [Cypress dashboard](https://dashboard.cypress.io/projects/mvfnrv/runs).
 We have open-source license which allows unlimited runs.